The History of Diapers

 Diapers, whether cloth or disposable, are becoming thinner, more comfortable, and more environmentally friendly each year.
-Comparisons to the first diapers are laughable.
+Comparisons to the first diapers are laughable, and by today’s standards, they seem primitive, even barbaric.
 However, as long as we have babies, there will be a need for diapers, so diaper changes will continue.
 Who knows, the advances in the diaper industry may make diapers today just as laughable.

 One thing is for certain.
 The history of diapers is a story that will be continued and Lil’ Baby Cakes will continue making quality diaper cakes for their customers.